The parenthood effect in urban mobility

 Cities are inherently diverse and cosmopolitan places, composed of individuals from varied backgrounds, with different needs, preferences, and resources.
 Consequently, modelling urban mobility by averaging the behaviour of a generic citizen encourages oversimplification and can lead to policies that do not account for the diverse realities of city dwellers.
 Equity in urban planning demands that we move beyond one-size-fits-all models and, instead, develop approaches accounting for the differences in how various demographic groups experience and navigate cities.

 Life-changing events are known to fundamentally alter an individual's priorities, routines, and interactions with their environment~\cite{raymore2001leaving,larouche2020effect}.
 Such events include major milestones like completing education, entering the workforce, retirement, and perhaps most significantly, the decision to become a parent.
 Parenthood introduces a new set of responsibilities and constraints profoundly reshaping daily life, including mobility patterns~\cite{mccarthy2021trajectories}.
-Parents may prioritise proximity to schools, childcare facilities, and safe, family-friendly neighbourhoods when coming to the decision on where to settle.
+Parents may prioritise proximity to schools, childcare facilities, and safe, family-friendly neighbourhoods when deciding where to settle.
 The concept of a `friendly' city becomes particularly relevant in this context, as parents increasingly seek environments that cater to their needs, especially in an era where remote work has made relocating more feasible.
-Furthermore, it has become evident that the parents' own well-being improves when they spend more time with their children~\cite{nomaguchi2020parenthood}.
+Furthermore, it has become evident that parents' own well-being improves when they spend more time with their children~\cite{nomaguchi2020parenthood}.